leemachin/sticky.js/README.md

 ## Advanced Usage

-You have a header, but there are more than one things above it, and they might not always be visible?
+You have a header, but there is more than one element above it, and some might not always be visible?

 ```javascript
 $('.header').sticky({